tensorflow/tensorflow/tensorflow/g3doc/api_docs/python/functions_and_classes/shard1/tf.contrib.learn.LinearClassifier.md

 *  <b>`enable_centered_bias`</b>: A bool.
 If True, estimator will learn a centered bias variable for each class.
 Rest of the model structure learns the residual after centered bias.
+  _joint_weight: If True, the weights for all columns will be stored in a
+    single (possibly partitioned) variable.
+It's more efficient, but it's incompatible with SDCAOptimizer, and requires all feature columns are sparse and use the 'sum' combiner.

 *  <b>`config`</b>: `RunConfig` object to configure the runtime settings.

 ##### Returns: